guilhemmarchand/nmon-for-splunk/docs/about.rst

 The following report(s) use report acceleration feature:

 - Volume of Data indexed Today, accelerated for last 7 days
+- Number of notable events in Data Processing or Data Collect since last 24 Hours, accelerated for last 24 hours

 ------------------------------
 About Nmon Performance Monitor